CharlesReinhardt/ecacr/classmate_projects.md

 ## March 23

 Kaden Pickering: Shiny app on NHL games.
 Focus on Pittsburgh, then go from there.
 Lots of data.

+## March 28

+Grace Wysocki: leaflet graph on water pollution in CA. Should be cool